In this guide I will show how to disassemble a Sony Vaio VPCS111FM laptop in order to fix broken power button.

 STEP 15.

-The express card board still connected to the laptop by two wires (wireless card antenna cables).
-It’s not necessary to disconnect them.
-Just put the board aside.
+The express card board still connected to the display assembly by two wires (wireless card antenna cables).

 The wireless card attached to the bottom side of the express card board.